 Some of you may have noticed I have taken some time off of traveling for most of this month.
 This was entirely intentional, and while these three weeks have flown by, I am excited to hit the road–or should I say the skies–again next weekend.
 Until then, I thought I would share what I have been doing these last few weeks.

 I have been doing absolutely nothing.
 Well, not nothing, but what has consumed most of my ‘time off’ will be shared at a later time.
 Other than that, I really have been just sitting around, and for the first time in a long time, it felt great.
-In the last post with an update on my life, I discussed the new adjustments I had going on and the toll they were taking on me.
+In a since-deleted post with an update on my life, I discussed the new adjustments I had going on and the toll they were taking on me.
 I have since found that the catalyst for the change, and partly what filled the inexplicable void in my life, was traveling.
 I have been to four places since that post: Cabo, Los Angeles, New Orleans, and Boston.
 It may sound weird and I am at the risk of sounding like the girl in this video, but since I have introduced travel back into my life, I have seen a shift in the way I have been leading other parts of my life.

 My attention has turned from, “What’s missing,” to “What can I add?”
 I have given myself the mental capacity to basically start the foundation of the foundation for future goals that I hope to start working toward toward the end of this year as well as next year.
 I genuinely see a difference in my outlook on life these days.
 Obviously, not everyday is great and many times each day, I ask myself a number of self-reflective questions.